redux-saga/saga-query/README.md

 // want with it.
 const fetchUsers = api.get(
   `/users`,
-  // This middleware is special: it gets prepended to the list of middleware.
-  // This has the unique benefit of being in full control of when the other
+  // Since this middleware is first it has the unique benefit of being in full
-  // middleware get activated.
+  // control of when the other middleware get activated.
   // The type inside of `FetchCtx` is the response object function* processUsers(ctx: FetchCtx<{ users: User[] }>, next) {
     // anything before this call can mutate the `ctx` object before it gets